Rosuvastatin

 Rosuvastatin can cause liver damage in very rare cases, specially when alcohol is consumed along with Rosuvastatin.
 Caution should be taken in patients who have any underlining liver problem or history of any liver impairment and also inform your doctor before taking Rosuvastatin so that dose is adjusted accordingly.

-It's unlikely that Rosuvastatin affects fertility in men or women.
-However there's not enough evidence to say for certain.
+It is unlikely that Rosuvastatin affects fertility in men or women.
+However, there is not enough evidence to say for sure.
 Rosuvastatin should be avoided if your pregnant or planning for pregnancy.
-For best advise, consult your doctor.
+For best advice, consult your doctor.

 Yes, taking Rosuvastatin can cause muscle aches or pains especially if you feel unwell or have a fever.
 Also please tell your doctor if you have a muscle weakness that is constant.